laravel/valet/readme.md

 <a name="viewing-logs"></a>
 ## Viewing Logs

 If you would like to stream all of the logs for all of your sites to your terminal, run the `valet logs` command.
 New log entries will display in your terminal as they occur.
-Squash those bugs!
+This is a great way to stay on top of all of your log files without ever having to leave your terminal.

 <a name="other-useful-commands"></a>
 ## Other Useful Commands